 There’s a reason we’re called consumers.
 We live to consume, and consume to live.
 Whether that means sitting down to a gourmet meal, browsing a showroom in search of a new car, or purchasing the latest fashions with the click of a button on the Web, we love our stuff.
 It’s in our DNA.
-Businesses built to deliver the things we need and want conveniently and efficiently are the ones that will succeed in today’s marketplace.
+Businesses built to deliver the things we need and want conveniently and efficiently are the ones that will succeed in today’s post-COVID WORLD.

 Self-preservation may be a strong instinct, but it’s not the only one.
 We have an inherent need to give something back; it just feels good when we do.
 And it starts a chain reaction of good works that can touch the lives of countless others.
 Successful businesses recognize, as their customers do, that to make the world a better place for others is to make it a better place for ourselves.